 You follow the implementation abstraction as pattern, so you can replace most of the system services with custom implementation.

 HTTP handlers are the most commonly faced application layer, exposed by Sitefinity CMS.
 This layer serves all HTTP requests for rendering content, which are mostly generated by the browsers.
 HTTP handlers serve requests to render HTML pages, stream media, such as images, videos, documents, and others, for example the PageRouteHandler and the LibraryHttpHandler.

 Before serving client requests the handlers check security-related issues and ensure content is properly protected.
 The page handler is one of the major components, as it serves browsers requests by first routing the request to the appropriate page by considering page URL, language, site, personalization segment, and so on.
 Next, the page handler makes sure the page is generated and compiled.
 Finally, the handler executes and potentially caches the output.

 The most common clients are HTML browsers.
 Sitefinity CMS supports a variety of browsers, but there are some restrictions that apply for the backend.
 For more information, see System requirements.

-Another developer productivity tool is Thunder.
-Thunder enables more convenient integration and deployment when developing with Microsoft Visual Studio and Sitefinity CMS.
-Thunder utilizes HTTP REST services to communicate with Sitefinity.
+Another developer productivity tool is Sitefinity CMS VSIX.
+It enables more convenient integration and deployment when developing with Microsoft Visual Studio and Sitefinity CMS.

 A Sitefinity CMS module represents a functional sub-system of the CMS.
 Modules are highly decoupled entities and rely solely on the CMS infrastructure or on some of Sitefinity CMS core modules.
 That is, modules can be installed or uninstantiated separately and can package their own user interface, data storage, public API, public REST API, configuration, workflow, and so on.
 Most of Sitefinity's functionality is wrapped as modules, for example News, Blogs, Libraries, Forms, E-commerce, and so on.